gussamer/qfpm/README.md

     npm run setup
     ```

-*sfdx on WSL(maybe linux in general) seems to have an issue with the README.md inside the sfdx source dirs so I moved them in the npm package.
+*sfdx on WSL(maybe linux in general) seems to have an issue thinking the README.md inside the sfdx source dirs is a custom metadata type, so I removed them in the npm package as they just said put stuff here.
 You can run this command after cloning to delete all the offending README.md files in this repo as a work around.

   ```bash
   for x in $(find ./sfdx-source/ -name README.md); do rm -f $x; done